HL7/davinci-ecdx/input/pagecontent/index.md

 : The term "Provider" is used to mean the provider system and can be either the Data Source or the Data Consumer.

 Attachments
-: The term “Attachments" is limited to a subset of additional information that are documents defined by the [LOINC Document Ontology] or data elements that are presented in document form.
+: <span class="bg-success" markdown="1">Throughout the pages documenting requesting and sending attachments for claims and prior authorization, the terms "attachments", "additional information" and "attachments and additional information" are used.
+For this guide, the term “attachments" is not limited to the subset of additional information that are documents defined by the [LOINC Document Ontology] and typically presented in document form.
+It can also mean a set of additional data elements that can be presented as a [QuestionnaireResponse].</span><!-- new-content -->

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.